 Sid: Great question, Teddy.
 And good observation...
 I DO wear 5-pockets a lot.
 But I'd say khakis (which some call chinos, and we call “Sport Trousers”) are more my knockaround-to-slightly-dressed-up pants.
 And I know traditional khakis can suffer from Dad cliches, but I love to wear khakis, and I've pretty much worn them my entire life, and will always wear them.
-I mean they were good enough for William Faulkner, Miles Davis, Salvador Dali, Walter Percy…
+I mean they were good enough for William Faulkner, Miles Davis, Salvador Dali, Walker Percy…

 JB: You grew up wearing them?

 Sid: Oh yeah… starting in 9th grade, I'd wear them for pretty much every occasion – going to school or on the weekend… though they were too nice to wear in the backyard to play football.
 But if it was a dressy occasion, like going to a dance or to church – khaki pants, a blue blazer, an oxford shirt and a repp tie, it was kind of the dressed-up uniform.
 And all that can still apply!

 JB: So it was a “Swiss Army Knife “ pant?

 Sid: That’s a great way of putting it.
 You’ve got just about everything you need with them.
 Khakis are the ultimate utilitarian pant, outside of jeans.
 We think of 3 quintessential pants in your closet.
 The jean, the khaki, and the grey wool trouser.

 JB: Anyone who has read a few of these columns can likely attest to your passion for versatility....